Dick Radatz: Boston Red Sox

 Radatz got off to a poor start to the 1965 season, blowing three save opportunities and posting a 7.54 ERA through May 14.
 He settled down, bringing his ERA down to a far more respectable 3.91 and earning 22 saves by season's end, but his 9–11 mark was the first losing record he had posted in his major league career.

 Radatz believed his decline as a pitcher was the result of trying to develop a new pitch during spring training in 1965.
 He worked on adding a sinker to go along with his overpowering fast ball.
 In the process, he changed his pitching motion and lost velocity on his fastball, taking away what had been the pitch that made him extraordinary.

 Radatz's only career home run came off the Kansas City Athletics' Jesse Hickman on June 5, 1965.
-He was selected to the Boston Red Sox Hall of Fame in 1997.

 Radatz was mentioned in trade rumors with the Los Angeles Dodgers, Milwaukee Braves and Minnesota Twins during the off-season, but eventually returned to the Red Sox.
 He was 0–2 with a 4.74 ERA before being dealt to the Cleveland Indians on June 2 for Don McMahon and Lee Stange.

-Overall with Boston, Radatz saved 104 games (a team record later broken by Bob Stanley) with a 49–34 record and 646 strikeouts in 576.1 innings pitched.
-With the other four teams, he went only 6–20 with 26 saves in 117.2 innings.